Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Part 7: Technology Stack and Third-Party Integrations

-Beyond Shopify's app store, merchants utilize extensive third-party technologies.
-Our technology tracking reveals these patterns.
+Beyond the app store, Shopify merchants use a wide range of third-party technologies.
+Our tracking data reveals some clear patterns.

 Core Infrastructure Technologies